 - a.
 Conduct training/informational sessions on Kosher and Halal Certification in preparation for visitors whose faith and traditions require special food preparations. - b.
-Conduct training/informational sessions with USDA and State agencies presenting guidelines and taking part in Q & A with Hawaii agricultural producers
+Conduct training/informational sessions with USDA, Department of Commerce and State agencies presenting guidelines and taking part in Q & A with Hawaii agricultural producers activities with the needs of the various components of the state agricultural industry.

-Promote, develop and expand market opportunities for Hawaii agricultural and value-added producers in local, domestic and international markets with targeted sales of \$1 million in fiscal year 2014 by aligning the Branch's activities with the needs of the various components of the state agricultural industry.
+Goal 2: Promote, develop and expand market opportunities for Hawaii agricultural and value-added producers in local, domestic and international markets with targeted sales of \$1 million in fiscal year 2016 by aligning the Branch's